 Family Nurse Practitioner

-For more information please contact Denise Coppa email@example.com.
+For more information, please contact Dr. Denise Coppa (email@example.com).

 Acute Care Nurse Practitioner

-The University of Rhode Island is now offering the adult acute care emphasis, which prepares nurses for advanced practice roles in acute and critical care settings (e.g. intensive care units, emergency departments, hospitalist services, specialty services and acute care rehabilitation hospitals).
-After completion of the required courses and minimum of 500 clinical hours applicants will be eligible to take the ANCC Acute Care Nurse Practitioner certification exam.
+The adult acute care emphasis prepares nurses for advanced practice roles in acute and critical care settings (e..g, intensive care units, emergency departments, hospitalist services, specialty services and acute care rehabilitation hospitals).
+After completion of the required courses and minimum of 500 clinical hours, applicants will be eligible to take the ANCC Acute Care Nurse Practitioner certification exam.

-The graduate certificate program in nursing education consists of 12 credit hours of coursework that focuses on educational assessment, curriculum design, teaching strategies, and evaluation related to teaching in the classroom and clinical areas.
-The plan of study is designed for M.S. degree nurses who may be employed in other areas working as nurse practitioners, clinical specialists, staff development educators, or educators in the community, long term, and outreach settings who aspire to assume a teaching position.
+The graduate certificate program in nursing education consists of 12 credit hours of coursework that focuses on educational assessment, curriculum design, teaching strategies, and evaluation related to teaching in the classroom and clinical areas (NUR 538, 541, 590, and an elective of 3 credits at 400 level or higher).
+The plan of the study is designed for M.S. degree nurses as nurse practitioners, clinical specialists, staff development educators in the community, long term, and outreach settings who aspire to assume a teaching position.

-For more information please contact Deb Erickson-Owens email@example.com.
+For more information, please contact Dr. Deb Erickson-Owens (firstname.lastname@example.org).